 Many people believe that Spanish and Portuguese are the same language with a different accent.
 Is it true?
 Of course not.
 There are similarities, but in reality, we are talking about two different languages.

 The Portuguese language is DEFINITELY RELATED to the Spanish language, it is a fact.
 Even those who do not speak either of these languages can easily understand the similarities between them.

 Both languages evolved from Latin

-In Lisbon this word means “octopus”.
-However, in Madrid it has a sexual connotation.
-So, be very careful if you want to use this word in Spain.
+POLVO.
+In Portugal this word is the name of an OCTOPUS.
+However, in Spain, the word has a sexual connotation.
+Recommendation: if you want to use this word in Spain be careful…

-Click HERE to get more information about our classes.
+Click HERE to know more about our Portuguese Courses.